What is Carnitine?

 Carnitine, also known as Aminocarnatine or vitamin B(t), is a compound made from lysine and methionine.
 In the body, it is synthesised in the liver, kidneys and brain, and then transported to skeletal muscle for use.

 What does Carnitine do in the body?

-It transfers long chain fatty acids into the cells for ...Read more processing.
+Carnitine transfers long chain fatty acids into the cells for processing.
 It is turned into acetyl CoA which in then used in energy production.
 For this reason it is used by athletes and people wishing to increase energy production.

 Why do I need Carnitine?

 Some people are born with an inability to produce carnitine and need to take a supplement.
 Our modern life styles are demanding of energy.
 Sometimes our bodies could do with a little help to achieve the necessary energy we are demanding of it.